imjasonh/globetrotter/README.md

 - **Move** - move your Rover to an adjacent open space.
   - a Rover can't move into a space that's occupied by another Rover or Building, enemy or friendly.
   - a Rover can't move over enemy Fortifications, but it can move into and share the space with a friendly Fortification.
-- **Fortify** - a Fortification may be placed in any unoccupied space adjacent to a friendly Rover or Building.
+- **Fortify** - a Fortification may be placed in any unoccupied space adjacent to a friendly Rover, that is not adjacent to an existing Fortification.
 - **Shoot**
   - identify an enemy Rover or Fortification or Building within 3 spaces.
   - HQ spaces (pentagons) count as 2 spaces for determining shooting range.